Prof. James Gross

 Lastly, it is important to note that while fading occurs 1000 times faster than shadowing (within the range of about 10ms), it also degrades signal strength ten times more severely.

 The Combined Effect of Shadowing and Fading

 As explained under attenuation, only a tiny fraction of a transmission’s starting energy actually arrives at its receiver.
 Thankfully, information packets can still be delivered even if the energy decreases by a factor of 1 million (or even 1 billion).
 A successful transmission hinges not on a signal’s total strength, but whether its strength is at least 100 times higher than the network’s noise - the ambient energy within the propagation environment.
-This means that a signal-to-noise ratio (SNR) can tolerate a strength drop by a factor of 10 without losing the connection.
+This means that a signal-to-noise ratio (SNR) can tolerate a strength drop by a factor of 10 without losing a connection.
 Unfortunately, fading and shadowing effects combined can easily compromise signal strength to this degree or or even higher.
 Noise-induced signal drops are therefore a key hurdle to overcome before wireless networks can be implemented in time-critical industrial applications.

 Current Wireless Reliability Solutions, and Why they are Incompatible with Industrial Setups

-Another common solution is to increase a network’s error correction, allowing information packets to be retrieved even when noise outpaces signal strength.
-The issue with this method for industrial purposes is that it requires larger information packets to be sent, resulting in longer transmission times and defeating the purpose of real-time latency in the first place.
+Another common reliability solution is to increase a network’s error correction, allowing information packets to be retrieved even when noise outpaces signal strength.
+The issue with employing this method for industrial purposes is that it requires larger information packets to be sent, resulting in longer transmission times and defeating the purpose of real-time latency in the first place.

 EchoRing-Enabled Cooperative Communications